hx2385/WAWJ-convmixer/README.md

 # Patches Are All You Need?
-This repository contains a reproduction of ConvMixer for the ICLR 2022 submission ["Patches Are All You Need?"](https://openreview.net/forum?id=TVHS5Y4dNvM) by Haipei Xu and Weixi Huang
+This repository contains a reproduction of ConvMixer for the ICLR 2022 submission ["Patches Are All You Need?"](https://openreview.net/forum?id=TVHS5Y4dNvM) by Haipei Xu and Weixi Huang from Columbia University

 ## Data
 In this project, we used two Dataset, ImageNet-1K and CIFAR-10》 The former can be downloaded via Huggingface through this [ILSVRC/imagenet-1k](https://huggingface.co/datasets/ILSVRC/imagenet-1k), while the latter will be automatically downloaded by train.py in the CIFAR folder.
 Due to the computation limitation, we only use the first 100 classes (10%) of the original ImageNet-1K dataset in our experiments.